Credit by Non-Traditional Means

 - Credit may be obtained in courses on the basis of departmental examination only for courses other than those for which the CLEP credit is available.
-Exceptions must be approved by the Department, Dean of Instruction and the Vice President.
+Exceptions must be approved by the Department, Dean of Teaching & Learning and the Vice President.

 The credit for life experience process begins with the student meeting with the department chair in the area that the credit will be requested at the campus he/she is attending.

 A prior learning portfolio is a written record presented by the student requesting college credit for learning outside the classroom.
 Credit is given only for college-level learning.
 Portfolios will require the following elements: